JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw-monthly-tasks.md

      by malformed Markdown).
 If the warning is reported for line 1 in a file, it's likely the problem is in a Markdown table, which could be anywhere in the file.

-   The second stage has three manual jobs.
+   The second stage has four manual jobs.
 Click **Play** on the jobs you want to run:

    - [ ] **Check for unlinked images.** Run the `test_unlinked_images` job, which checks
      all 4 projects to see if any images are no longer in use.
 It takes 40+ minutes to run, so you may want to start this job first, then work on the other tasks while waiting.
+   - [ ] **Delete old environments.** Run the `delete_stopped_environments` job.
+     This job deletes old review app environments in the `gitlab-docs` project.
+     No other action is required after the job runs.
    - [ ] **Check for broken external links.** Run the `test_external_links` job.
 The job can produce a lot of output, so scan through the list and prioritize the fixes as follows: